msang/hate-speech-corpus/README.md

 # An Italian Twitter Corpus for Hate Speech Annotation

-Here we provide a data set of tweets which have been annotated for hate speech.

-We provide the ID and the annotation in a tab seperated file.
-To obtain the individual tweets, use the Twitter API of your choice and query for the ID's provided.
+## Corpus description

+This is a Twitter corpus built with the aim of representing and analysing hate speech against some minority groups in Italy, nemly muslims, immigrants and Roma.

+The amount of annotated data currently consists of 1,828 tweets.

+Similar to the one provided by [Wasseem and Hovy (2016)](https://github.com/ZeerakW/hatespeech), the corpus released here only contains the tweets' ID and their annotation.
+Individual tweets can be obtained using the Twitter APIs and querying for the IDs provided.

+## References

 If you use the resource, please cite: